ondrolexa/pypsbuilder/README.md

     mamba activate pyps

 and install with pip.
-Note that PyQt6 is not yet available in conda repositories, so we eed to use latest PyQt5 version
+Note that PyQt6 is not yet available in conda repositories, so we need to use the 2.5.3 version:

     pip install pypsbuilder==2.5.3